ibm-cloud-docs/powervs-migration/white-paper.md

 Modernization
 :   {{site.data.keyword.powerSys_notm}} resources reside in {{site.data.keyword.cloud_notm}} data centers with dedicated networking and storage area network-attached Fibre Channel storage.
 The internal networks are fenced but offer connectivity options to {{site.data.keyword.cloud_notm}} infrastructure or private cloud environments.
 This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified private cloud infrastructure.
 It also enables {{site.data.keyword.powerSys_notm}} to connect to over 190 {{site.data.keyword.cloud_notm}} services seamlessly.
 Companies can use cloud services to modernize applications by enhancing scalability, integrating advanced tools, and enabling seamless updates.
 This approach supports faster innovation, improves performance, and ensures that your applications are equipped to meet evolving business demands.

-## Migration considerations
-{: #migration-considerations}

-Consider different factors before you choose the right migration strategy.

-* Environment - whether it is dev or test nonproduction environment or production environment
-* Workloads – Host/OS, application, or database
-* Data size - Small, Medium, Large (Image/system and data size)
-* Allowable downtime - how much downtime is needed to safely complete the migration
-* Network options - Public Internet/IPSEC VPN, Private(Direct Link) Bandwidth, and size
-* Skills – Prefer a managed solution or have the skills to perform the tasks
-* Cost – Stick to existing licenses or OS commands or acquire new software/tools

-Migration strategies:
--	Storage replication: Cloud only.
-For example, GRS is hard to do from on-premises to cloud with the potential different storage types the client owns.
--	Backup and restore: On-premises to cloud

-Decision tree:
-* Consider the relevant factors mentioned earlier
-* Common tools that are included with Power include: services from {{site.data.keyword.cloud_notm}} catalog and common tools to Power users
-   * PowerHA, BRMS, SystemMirroring, ICC
-   * OS tools
-   * App tools
-* Services or offerings from {{site.data.keyword.cloud_notm}} includes:
-   *  Cobalt Iron – Secure Automated Backup with Compass
-   *  FalconStor StorSafe VTL for {{site.data.keyword.powerSys_notm}} Cloud
-   *  Power I Migrate 23 Services (TSP/BUS4i)
-   *  Power I Migrate While Active Services (TSP/BUS4i)
-   *  BUS4i System Copy – Migrate 23 for Power i (There are a few BUS4i items in the catalog)
-   *  {{site.data.keyword.powerSys_notm}} Migration as a Service (Wanclouds, consulting services)
-   *  Partner with Technology Expert Labs

 ## Migration process
-{: #migration-process}
+{: #2-migration-process}

-* Engage with {{site.data.keyword.IBM}} and use [{{site.data.keyword.IBM}} Migration Acceleration program](https://www.ibm.com/new/announcements/migration-acceleration-program-for-ibm-cloud){: external}
-* Client managed migration
-    * Capacity planning (compute, memory, disk, network)
-    * Network setup (security, performance, business (for example KYIP) requirements)
-      * Financial Services clients might require extra security
-    * Infrastructure setup (security, scalability, compliance, monitor, auditing, and so on)
-      * Use of Deployable Architecture
-      * {{site.data.keyword.compliance_short}}
-      * {{site.data.keyword.keymanagementserviceshort}}/HPCS
-      * Financial Services best practices and recommendations (Financial Services validated services)
-    * Workload migration
-      * Various {{site.data.keyword.cloud_notm}} services, tools, and ISV
-	    * Different OS, apps, goals have different requirements
-    * Backup/HA/DA/Resiliency
-    * Cloud ecosystem, integration with other cloud services or hybrid cloud
-    * Security and compliance ({{site.data.keyword.compliance_short}}, LogDNA, monitoring)
+**Migration considerations**

+Different factors should be considered before choosing the right migration strategy.

+* Environment - Whether it is dev/test non-production environment or production environment?
+* Allowable downtime - How much downtime is allowed to safely complete the migration?
+* Workloads – Is it OS level backup, or application or database backup?
+* Data size - What is the data size, small (< 2TB),  medium (3-10TB), or large (>10TB)?
+* Network options - Does the backup needs to use public internet with VPN, is Direct Link available?
+What is the network bandwidth?
+* Skills – Prefer managed solution or has skills to perform the tasks.
+* Cost – Stick to existing licenses or OS commands or open to acquire new software/tools.

+We will discuss the details of migration in this article.
+Here are a few high level guidelines:

+* Direct Link is preferred, which can provide the security and bandwidth needed.
+Use VPN when Direct Link is not available.
+* For small data size, especially OS level migration, a common approach is to use OS-dependent backup tools to do the backup and restore.
+* For small data size, transfer via Cloud Object Storage (COS) bucket may be acceptable; Use Aspera when possible.
+* For larger data size, directly transfer to Power Virtual Server over network if possible; Use Aspera when possible.
+* For large data size, use tool (eg. FalconStor Storsafe VTL) that can deduplicate and minimize data transfer to the cloud when possible.
+* In no downtime environment, need to combine backup/resotre for seeding, and replication options to synchronize the data.

+**Migration process**

+Depending on the skill sets, if client needs help from IBM for the migration, [IBM Technology Expert](https://www.ibm.com/products/expertlabs) Labs has service offerings available to asist you.

+If client wants to manage the migration, here are the general process:

+* planning - When migrating workloads to cloud, especially from older generation of Power Systems to newer generations, good system configuration planning is important.
+[This IBM Cloud Doc page](https://www.ibm.com/docs/en/power-virtual-server?topic=strategies-planning-workload-migration-power-virtual-server) has information and various links that can help you with the migration planning.
+Make sure to check out the [Hints and Tips](https://www.ibm.com/downloads/documents/us-en/10a99803f32fd7bd) for migration.
+* Network setup - Choose the network setup for the migration.
+Direct Link is preferred, especially for large data size.
+For smaller data size, VPN is recommended.
+* Infrastructure setup - Provision the cloud infrastructure as the target of the workload migration.
+    * Deployable Architecture - IBM Cloud deployable architecture is cloud automation for deploying a common architectural pattern that combines one or more cloud resources.
+It offers a modular, flexible foundation for businesses to build, deploy, and manage applications securely in the cloud.
+IBM Cloud offers a few different flavors of [deployable architectures](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-automation-solution-overview) that provide an automated deployment method to create an isolated Power Virtual Server workspace and connect it with IBM Cloud services and public internet.
+    * For clients in regulated industries, it is recommended to follow these [best practices](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-best-practices) and recommendations.
+ * Workload migration - There are many options for workload migration, and the choices are different for different OS, applications, and databases.
+Client should also consider the various factors discussed above.
+We will drill down into the details of workload migration in the following sections.
+* Workload resiliency - IBM Cloud provides various services, and client should choose strategies for backup ([AIX/Linux](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-backup-strategies), [IBM i](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-backup-ibmi)) and [High Availability (HA) and Disaster Recovery (DR)](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-ha-dr).
+IBM Cloud provides various services.
+* Security and compliance - The Power Virtual Server provides programs and certifications that help you establish and strengthen compliance for a wide range of internationally recognized standards.
+You can explore more details in [IBM Cloud Docs](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-compliances-list).

 ## Migrating AIX to {{site.data.keyword.cloud_notm}}
 {: #migrate-aix}